National Family History Month August 2015

-As voluntary national coordinator of NFHM on behalf of AFFHO (Australasian Federation of Family History Organisations), I am once again offering my 31 Activities for Researchers and 31 Activities for Genealogy/Family History Societies during NFHM.
+As voluntary national coordinator of NFHM on behalf of AFFHO (Australasian Federation of Family History Organisations), I will again be offering my 31 Activities for Researchers and 31 Activities for Genealogy/Family History Societies during NFHM.
+(I will put the 2015 activities lists up closer to August.)
 You can do one every day, or a few a week or only one or two over the month.
 The choice is yours but the activities are designed to assist with your research and to perhaps look at different resources or ways of doing things.
 There are lots of events across Australia and remember to check out the online events too.
 Have a great National Family History Month.

 What Was The Voyage Like?: A Brief Guide to Researching Convict and Immigrant Voyages to Australia and New Zealand , Unlock The Past, Modbury North SA, 2010